-The council has the authority to remove and dispose of abandoned vehicles under the Refuse Disposal (Amenity) Act 1978.
+The council has the power to remove and dispose of abandoned vehicles under the Refuse Disposal (Amenity) Act 1978.
 However, abandoned vehicles can’t be removed from private land without permission from the landowner.

-How can I tell if a vehicle has been abandoned?
+How to tell if a vehicle has been abandoned

-- lacking one or more of its number plates.
+- missing one or more of its number plates

-If you suspect that a vehicle has been abandoned, please call us on 01656 643643 or email firstname.lastname@example.org to let us know.
-It is important that you give us as much information as you can so that we can locate and deal with the vehicle.
+If you think a vehicle has been abandoned, please contact us.
+It is important that you give us as much information as you can so that we can find and deal with the vehicle.

-- the make, model and colour of the vehicle; and
+- the make, model and colour of the vehicle

-When we have located the abandoned vehicle, we will tag it and give notice of removal.
-If the vehicle isn’t removed within seven days, or if its owner can’t be traced, we will remove it for disposal.
+When we have found the abandoned vehicle, we will tag it and give notice of removal.
+If the vehicle isn’t removed within seven days, or if its owner can’t be traced, we will remove it.